GallTech/rag-lab/Reranking/README.md

 # Reranking Module

-This module performs post-retrieval reranking of candidate documents in the RAG pipeline using interpretable, statistical features extracted from metadata.
+This module performs post-retrieval reranking of candidate documents in the RAG pipeline.

 ## Purpose

-After initial document retrieval v, this module applies scoring functions based on features such as:
+After initial document retrieval, this module applies scoring functions based on features such as:

 - Publication year
 - Citation count